apache/qpid-site/input/security.md

 </section>
 <section markdown="1">

-## Reporting New Security Problems with Apache Qpid
+## Reporting new security problems with Apache Qpid

 We take a very active stance in eliminating security problems and denial of service attacks against Apache Qpid.